 LAN or a Local Area Network is a type of connectivity for the devices located in a specific geographical area.
 It is classified into four types based on the distribution method followed in the LAN network.
-They are called as ‘Ethernet’ for the LAN where network is a created as wired, ‘Token Ring’ for connected the devices in circular ring pattern with the help of a token passed through the network for enabling the connection, ‘Token Bus’ for connecting the devices using coaxial cables and tokens, ‘FDDI or Fiber Distributed Data Interface’ for faster network connectivity via optical fiber cables and copper cables.
+They are called as ‘Ethernet’ for the LAN where a network is created as wired, ‘Token Ring’ for connected the devices in a circular ring pattern with the help of a token passed through the network for enabling the connection, ‘Token Bus’ for connecting the devices using coaxial cables and tokens, ‘FDDI or Fiber Distributed Data Interface’ for faster network connectivity via optical fiber cables and copper cables.

 Classification of LAN

 LANs are classified as below according to the methods used for sharing data:

 - It is a network protocol that controls how data is transferred over a local area network.

 - In this type of LAN, the user is able to transfer data at a rate of more than 10 megabits per second.

 - Firstly, the system checks the medium used for the transfer of data; if the medium is available, then only the data transmission is done.

 - It is used in wired local area networks.